|YOU ARE HERE: Home >About the Company > Corporate Governance Code|

 Responsibility for the Observance of The Code

-2. The purpose of The Code is to ensure that Hawkins is in compliance with Clause 49(I-D) of the Listing Agreement of Hawkins with the Stock Exchange, Mumbai, and to provide general guidance to the directors and senior managers of Hawkins in matters of corporate governance.
+2. The purpose of The Code is to ensure that Hawkins is in compliance with the Companies Act, 2013, Schedule IV Part III, in addition to Clause 49(I-D) of the Listing Agreement of Hawkins with the Stock Exchange, Mumbai, and to provide general guidance to the directors and senior managers of Hawkins in matters of corporate governance.

-3. The Code is applicable to all directors of the Board of Hawkins, whether wholetime or non-executive, and all senior managers of Hawkins such as Senior Vice Presidents, Vice Presidents, Chief Executives, Senior General Managers and the Company Secretary.
+3. The Code, as detailed herein below in Section B, is applicable to all directors of the Board of Hawkins, whether wholetime or non-executive or independent, and all senior managers of Hawkins such as Senior Vice Presidents, Vice Presidents, Chief Executives, Senior General Managers and the Company Secretary.
 Each person to whom The Code is applicable shall receive a written notice to that effect along with a copy of The Code and shall be required to affirm compliance with the Code on an annual basis.

-6. The Code was considered and adopted by the Board of Directors of Hawkins at their meeting held on October 29, 2005, and shall come into effect on January 1, 2006.
+7. The modified Code was considered and adopted by the Board of Directors of Hawkins at their meeting held on May 27, 2014, to come into effect on October 1, 2014, and it replaces the Code considered and adopted by the Board of Directors of Hawkins at their meeting held on October 29, 2005, that came into effect on January 1, 2006.

 B. The Code